zihao-ai/zihao-ai.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Our paper "BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks" has been accepted to <strong>IEEE TPAMI</strong>! :rocket:
+Our paper "BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks" has been accepted to <strong>IEEE TPAMI</strong>!